Anne Boleyn and Historical Slut Shaming

 Anne Boleyn.
 Now she’s a vixen…

 … And now she’s a saint.
-Just like that.
 Just because she’s been portrayed in a slightly different way.
 Uncanny, isn’t it?

 I think there’s a worryingly sinister concept lurking in the shadows of reinterpretation.
-Declaring the Anne Boleyns of history innocent and denying any sexual misconduct, premarital liaisons or flirtatious behaviour suggests that those things made them ‘bad’.
-To be victims, these people must be pure.
+Declaring the Anne Boleyns of history innocent and denying any sexual misconduct, premarital liaisons or flirtatious behaviour on their behalf suggests that those things made them ‘bad’.
+To be victims, these people must be ‘pure’.
 And what does this amount to?

 I can only hope that history will treat us, and the people of the future it may condemn, as favourably.

-Hey, Anne.
-Who are you, really?
+Who are you really, Anne Boleyn?
 We’ll never know.